 Your Rights When a Creditor Violates the Automatic Stay

-The automatic stay, along with the bankruptcy discharge, are the two most powerful tools in the bankruptcy code.
+The bankruptcy code contains many provisions designed to protect those who file.
+Two of the most common are the discharge and the automatic stay.
 In The Automatic Stay: How It Protects You When You File Bankruptcy, we discussed the particulars of the automatic stay, what it is intended to accomplish, examples of the collection activities it prohibits, the types of activities that are permissible, and how long it is effective.
 In this article we talk about what you can do if a creditor violates the automatic stay.

 Automatic Stay Violations Can be Accidental or Deliberate

 Even though the automatic stay is designed to prevent creditors from taking improper actions, sometimes they do.
-This can happen for a number of reasons, but most often it’s done because of timing issues or ignorance of the law rather than a deliberate attempt to circumvent the bankruptcy code.
+This can happen for a number of reasons, but most often it’s done because of timing issues or ignorance of the law.
+Unfortunately, sometimes a creditor will violate the stay in a deliberate attempt to circumvent the bankruptcy code.

-The paper notice contains information about the effect of the stay and the actions the creditor is prohibited from taking.
-Here’s an example of the notice sent out by the bankruptcy court in a recent case filed by a corporation.
-On the second page of the notice, the automatic stay is explained in the section “Creditors Generally May Not Take Certain Actions.”
+The paper notice from the court contains information about the effect of the stay and the actions the creditor is prohibited from taking.
+Here's a copy of the official form used by the bankruptcy courts to notify creditors.
+Note the first paragraphs describe the automatic stay, its effect, and the consequences for violating it.

-When time is of the essence, the debtor’s attorney will often notify particular creditors immediately after the case is filed.
+When time is of the essence, your attorney will often notify particular creditors immediately after the case is filed.
 This can often make all the difference when trying to prevent a repossession or a foreclosure from taking place.

-During the lag time between the filing of the case and the time the creditor actually receives notice. it's not at all unusual for a debtor to receive collection letters, statements demanding payment and even telephone calls from creditors.
+During the lag time between the filing of the case and the time the creditor actually receives notice, it's not at all unusual for you to receive collection letters, statements demanding payment and even telephone calls from creditors.
 While these actions are technically in violation of the automatic stay, they are not actionable because the creditor can claim ignorance of the case.

 Bankruptcy attorneys advise their clients to keep their filing information handy, including the case number and the name of the court in which the case is filed, to provide to creditors who call.
 That way, if the calls continue, the creditors can be held accountable for contacting the debtor in violation of the automatic stay.